storage systems FARM. STORAGE. Give reasons for the storage of farm produce.

 3. Bulky crop products

 Some crop products are bulky hence their storage becomes difficult.
-A lot of time and labour is spent in constructing the storage facilities that can accommodate them.
-Example is yarn tubers.
+A lot of time and labour is spent in constructing storage facilities that can accommodate them.
+An example is yarn tubers.

 4. Effect

 The nature of our tropical environment makes farm storage difficult.
-Too much sun causes excessive drying while too much rain or high humidity causes moulding and rottening.
+Too much sun causes excessive drying while too much rain or high humidity causes moulding and rotting.

 5. The control of insect pests and rats